 “I don’t work to collect money.” — Warren Buffett

 For Buffett, accumulating wealth is not the end product for what he does, it is a by-product.
 He doesn’t relate his personal happiness to having a lot of money or possessions.
 Buffett derives his satisfaction from his love of work, saying, “I work because I love what I’m doing.
 It just so happens that I’m in a business where lots of money comes in when I do it right.”
-(And folks, he usually does it right!)
-While he has the finances to own an entire city, he’s realized possessions won’t make him any happier, remarking, “My life would be worse if I had six or houses.”
+While he has the finances to own an entire city, he realizes possessions won’t make him any happier, remarking, “My life would be worse if I had six or houses.”

 This is an important lesson I learned when I first co-founded a company.
 My partners and I were less interested in enriching ourselves and more interested in doing something we enjoyed.
 Our focus from the company’s inception was on hiring quality people and delighting our clients.
-Early on, money earned was immediately reinvested back into the company.
+Early on, we immediately reinvested the money we earned back into the company.
 Personal wealth wasn’t the endgame for us.
 We never went into building a company to sell it to the highest bidder and cash out.
 We wanted to do what we loved: call our own shots, build a company in our industry like we thought it SHOULD be built, and surround ourselves with talented people.

-Over the years we have been approached by countless investors and other companies looking to acquire us.
-We have even entertained a few offers during that time, but at the end of the day, we have always shied away, relying on the mantra of Warren Buffett, “I don’t work to collect money.”
+Over the years countless investors and other companies have approached our company looking to acquire us.
+We have even entertained a few offers.
+But at the end of the day, we have always shied away, relying on the mantra of Warren Buffett, “I don’t work to collect money.”